asdfractal/clockwerks-catalogue/TESTING.md

 * While logged in, navigate to hero page, open a modal and click the heart, confirm hero is on my list
 * Open the same hero and click the heart, confirm hero has been removed
 * With at least one hero in my list, navigate to favourites page
-* Click hero's name or down chevron, enter a note and click save
+* Click hero's image or down chevron, enter a note and click save
 * Expand that hero's notes and confirm note is saved
 * Change the note to something else and click save, confirm note is updated
 * Expand that hero's notes and click delete, confirm note has been deleted